 Comparing mortgages: rate isn't the whole story

-- legal and conveyancing-related costs (often paid separately, but part of the wider buying picture)
+- Legal and conveyancing costs — often paid separately, but part of the wider buying picture

-- early repayment charges (relevant if you might move or switch during an initial period)
+- Early repayment charges — relevant if you might move or switch during the initial period

-A mortgage with a lower headline rate may not be cheaper overall if fees are higher.
+A mortgage with a lower headline rate may not be cheaper once fees are factored in — which is why it helps to compare deals on their true cost rather than rate alone.

 Term length: monthly payments vs overall interest